 Essay [link to UNT Library website, coming soon]

 The UNT Art Path is a guided walking tour that features artworks in public places, celebrating UNT Art Collections.
 Please contact us to book your tour.

 UNT Artist Registry

 We invite artists and designers to create a free online profile in the UNT Artist Registry.
 The Registry is used to select artists for commissions and purchases of artworks through the UNT Percent for Art Program.
 Artists are able to create a profile and upload CV, statement, and images of works as well as indicate specific projects for which you wish to be considered.
 Full instructions are available along with the online profile form by clicking the link above.
-Information about current and upcoming projects can be found at the UNT Art in Public Places Blog.

 Contact: Tracee W. Robertson